 Hoe and Hope Student Scholarships

 Congratulations to our annual Hoe & Hope scholarship recipients!
-This year’s winners – yes, we were able to fund awards for 3 high school seniors – each received a $500 scholarship to the college of their choice.
+Our 2021 winners – yes, we were able to fund awards for 3 high school seniors – each received a $500 scholarship to the college of their choice.

 Malia Harton (Mead High School) will be using her scholarship to attend Baylor University this fall.
 Malia has an entrepreneurial mindset and wants to start a non-profit business or consult with major companies internationally to make a difference for underserved populations.
 While in high school, Malia organized a letter-writing campaign that personally thanked veterans and educated students on the sacrifices our veterans have made on our behalf.
 Some of Malia’s other notable accomplishments are receiving the “Excellence in Business” award, logging over 760 volunteer hours, being president of YoungLife, UP With People, having the lead roles in The Sound of Music & Beauty and the Beast, holding a first degree black belt in Taekwondo, and graduating with 16 college credit hours while simultaneously working in the family business.
 Malia shared the devasting story of how her parents’ small business has suffered during covid and how valuable every bit of financial help is to them, this year especially.